 Graduates pursuing academic education related to progressing in health professions or serving in the military are counted as placed.

-(Instruction to CoA: For non-US based programs, the CoA must follow CAAHEP’s policy and guidance relating to non-US based sponsors.)

-(Instruction to CoA: Programmatic summative measures may be a required outcome if appropriate for that CoA.)

-(Instruction to CoA: National credentialing examination(s) performance may be excluded from template language if the CoA can document that the profession does not have a national credentialing examination that is accredited by the National Commission for Certifying Agencies (NCCA), American National Standards Institute (ANSI) or under International Organization for Standardization (ISO).)
+Currently there is no national credentialing examination for clinical ethicists, but if in the future a national credentialing examination for clinical ethicists becomes available, programs will be required to track exam performance as an outcome.
 A national certification examination program should be accredited by the National Commission for Certifying Agencies (NCCA), American National Standards Institute (ANSI), or under International Organization for Standardization (ISO).
+The Healthcare Ethics Consultant-Certified (HEC-C) examination is not a national credentialing examination for clinical ethicists and therefore tracking HEC-C performance is optional.

 Results from an alternative examination may be accepted as an outcome, if designated as equivalent by the organization whose credentialing examination is so accredited.

+If in the future a national certification examination for clinical ethicists becomes available and thus becomes required as an outcome measure, its inclusion as such does not require clinical ethicist training programs to mandate that trainees take or obtain such certification.

 Reporting

-At least annually, the program must submit to the [Name of CoA] the program goal(s), outcomes assessment results, and an analysis of the results.
+At least every two-years, the program must submit to COPACET the program goal(s), outcomes assessment results, and an analysis of the results.

-If established outcomes thresholds are not met, the program must participate in a dialogue with and submit an action plan to the [Name of CoA] that responds to the identified deficiency(ies).
+If established outcomes thresholds are not met, the program must participate in a dialogue with and submit an action plan to COPACET that responds to the identified deficiency(ies).
 The action plan must include an analysis of any deficiencies, corrective steps, and timeline for implementation.
 The program must assess the effectiveness of the corrective steps.

 Fair Practices